-- Do not trivialise abuse or let it go unreported - Do not join in physical contact games with students - Do not overstep boundaries with students by engaging in friendships or sexual relationships - Do not allow activities that encourage bullying behaviour such as dares or forfeits - Do not use any inappropriate, suggestive or threatening language, whether verbal, written or online - Do not tell students that they can speak with you in complete confidence or that you'll keep a secret, let them know that all safeguarding issues must to be reported but will be kept on a need to know basis. - Do not borrow money from a student - Do not give money or gifts to a student.
-If a student is struggling financially to get home for example, speak with the session manager who will liaise with the parents and ensure there is a written record of the situation. - Do not befriend students on social media, and NEVER privately message them - Never give students a lift, or invite them to your house - Do not arrange meetings or outings with a child or their family outside working hours - Do not have, or perceive to have favourites - Do not allow a student to use inappropriate language unchallenged - Do not allow or engage in any form of inappropriate touching - Do not reduce a child to tears as a form of control - NEVER rely on your reputation or position to protect you
+- Do not trivialise abuse or let it go unreported - Do not join in physical contact games with students - Do not overstep boundaries with students by engaging in friendships or sexual relationships - Do not allow activities that encourage bullying behaviour such as dares or forfeits - Do not use any inappropriate, suggestive or threatening language, whether verbal, written or online - Do not borrow money from a student - Do not give money or gifts to a student.
+If a student is struggling financially to get home for example, speak with the session manager who will liaise with the parents and ensure there is a written record of the situation. - Do not befriend students on social media, and NEVER privately message them - Never give students a lift, or invite them to your house - Do not arrange meetings or outings with a child or their family outside working hours - Do not have, or perceive to have favourites - Do not allow a student to use inappropriate language unchallenged - Do not allow or engage in any form of inappropriate touching - Do not reduce a child to tears as a form of control - Do not allow students that are absent or missing from a session to be uncounted for.
+Always chase up the whereabouts of a student as this can be a warning sign of a range of safeguarding concerns. - NEVER rely on your reputation or position to protect you